 The relationship among these values—the rights and the responsibilities—creates the fabric of the American society.
 It is this fabric that defines the American Dream—the belief that if people take responsibility for their lives and work hard, they will have the individual freedom to pursue their personal goals and a good opportunity to compete for success.

 It is important to note that these six values are cultural values and not moral values, or even personal ones.
 They are the foundation of our democratic nation.
-Rooted in the beliefs and visions of our Founding Fathers and reinforced by historical experience, these cultural values are what distinguish our country from all others.
+Rooted in the beliefs and visions of our Founding Fathers and reinforced by historical experience, these cultural values are what distinguishes our country from all others.
 They are what make us “Americans.”

 History Of The Six Basic American Values